The Queen of America Goes to Washington City

 Should be back in stock very soon

-In The Queen of America Goes to Washington City, Lauren Berlant focuses on the need to revitalize public life and political agency in the United States.
-Delivering a devastating critique of contemporary discourses of American citizenship, she addresses the triumph of the idea of private life over that of public life borne in the right-wing agenda of the Reagan revolution.
-By beaming light onto the idealized images and narratives about sex and citizenship that now dominate the U.S. public sphere, Berlant argues that the political public sphere has become an intimate public sphere.
-She asks why the contemporary ideal of citizenship is measured by personal and private acts and values rather than civic acts, and the ideal citizen has become one who, paradoxically, cannot yet act as a citizen—epitomized by the American child and the American fetus.
+In The Queen of America Goes to Washington City, Lauren Berlant emphasizes the urgent need to revitalize public life and political agency in the United States.
+She delivers a powerful critique of modern discourses surrounding American citizenship, highlighting the dominance of private life over public life, a shift largely influenced by the right-wing agenda stemming from the Reagan revolution.
+Berlant's work sheds light on the idealized narratives surrounding sex and citizenship that currently pervade the U.S. public sphere, arguing that the political landscape has morphed into an intimate public sphere.

 “Berlant offers a trenchant genealogy of the imaginary realm of citizenship, resituating cultural contests over sex, race, and nation as conflicts over the defining fantasies of public life.
 Few cultural critics move with as much skill and insight between debates over the public sphere and how best to read pornography.
 This text links the analytic concerns of cultural studies with the fugitive struggles over the imaginable bounds of citizenship.
 A keen and disarming book.”—Judith Butler